shapeshed/shapeshed.com/content/post/unix-shuf.md

   "title": "Linux and Unix shuf command tutorial with examples", "date": "2016-08-09T00:00:00+00:00",
   "image": "images/articles/shuf.png",
-  "description": "A series of how to examples on using shuf, a UNIX tool for generating random permutations", "tags": [
+  "description": "Tutorial on using shuf, a UNIX tool for generating random permutations.
+Examples of shuffling the lines in a file, picking a random line and shuffling standard input.", "tags": [
     "UNIX"
   ]